Posted in Books, Reviews

 3. Bluntly telling them straight up – I only go this far, if I’m frustrated.
 If I have had a bad day and didn’t have any coffee, I snap.
 I usually will only snap at family, because they have been in my shoes.
 Plus they understand that they would rather me snap at them versus my kids.

 There is one thing that we always need to keep in mind.
 How we parent our kids, may not be the same as other, but we should respect how others parent.
-The world we live in, there are too many people judging before they know the full story, but when it comes to advise, we need to handle it as we feel comfortable.
+The world we live in now, there are too many people judging before they know the full story, but when it comes to advise, we need to handle it as we feel comfortable.